Layered Insights into Digestion and Healing

 Today

 At this point, I’ve pushed to have a career in chinese Medicine, and it hasn’t been easy.
 As a profession (and society), we haven’t come as far as we could have, since the late 1970’s.
-By treating those who came for help and sharing as often as I could, I’ve treated thousands of people.
+By treating those who came for help and sharing as often as I could, I’ve treated many people.
 My estimate, from a few years ago, is that I’ve designed and assembled more than ten thousand custom herbal formulas for patients.
 For me, the opportunity to do this work is the meaning behind my illness.

 A number of people have asked me to explain how I “got better” using TCM or even asked “what did you take?”
 Really, those sorts of questions have prompted this post.
 The formula by Dr. Liu, all those years ago, was a starting point, but it wasn’t a final answer.
 We aren’t static, and what we need changes, even from week to week.
 You don’t set a boat on the river and then just let go, do you, with no one steering?
 We’re also all unique in our health problems, and TCM follows the precept of “same disease, different treatment.”
 So, from these points of view, sharing the details of Dr. Liu’s formula doesn’t matter to helping others, not one little bit.